Signs of Adderall Abuse: Symptoms of Stimulant Addiction

-Adderall is a combination of amphetamine and dextroamphetamine.
-It is a potent stimulant that increases the levels of dopamine, norepinephrine, and serotonin in the human brain.
-These neurotransmitters are associated with feelings of pleasure, motivation, and attentiveness.
+Adderall is a combination of amphetamine and dextroamphetamine: a potent stimulant that increases the levels of dopamine, norepinephrine, and serotonin in the human brain – three key neurotransmitters associated with feelings of pleasure, motivation, and attentiveness.
 They improve concentration and control sleep and appetite.
-An Adderall high feels like increased confidence, concentration, and energy.
-Because of these chemically induced euphoric effects, it is easy to develop an addiction to CNS stimulants.
+An Adderall high feels like increased confidence, concentration, and energy, and because of these chemically induced euphoric effects, it can be easy to develop an addiction to CNS stimulants.

 In the United States, the DEA has classified Adderall as a schedule II controlled substance, putting it in the same category as cocaine, methadone, and OxyContin.
-Drugs in this category have a high potential for severe physical and psychological addiction.
-That’s why these medications can only be legally obtained with a physician’s prescription and refills must be called into a pharmacy by a doctor’s office.
+Drugs in this category carry high risk of physical and psychological addiction.
+For this reason, Adderall can only be legally obtained with a physician’s prescription and repeat-prescriptions must be arranged directly between the doctor’s practice and pharmacy.

-According to the 2015 SAMHSA announcement on nonmedical use of prescription drugs, each year about 137,000 full-time college students start non-medical use of prescription stimulants – that’s an average of 400 new users per day who are at risk of addiction.
-When it’s finals weeks for college kids, the price of 30 mg Adderall in the non-authorized entity can go up to as much as $10 per pill.
-In addition, some people begin abusing Adderall for anxiety because it enhances sociability, confidence, and energy levels and end up with an addiction.
+According to the 2015 SAMHSA announcement on nonmedical use of prescription drugs, each year about 137,000 full-time college students abuse prescription stimulants (an average of 400 new users per day).
+During ‘finals week’ (end-of-year exams), the price of a 30 mg Adderall tablet on the street market can go up to as much as $10 per pill.
+In addition, some people abuse Adderall for anxiety because it enhances sociability, confidence, and energy levels.

 It can be difficult to recognize Adderall abuse symptoms because users do not usually resemble the stereotypical ‘drug user’.
 Often, individuals with an amphetamine addiction are young professionals, high achievers, and students who use the medication to enhance focus and concentration.
 The easiest way to recognize an addict is to request an Adderall urine test.
 However, this is not always possible as the person can reject to pass one.

 What are the signs someone is on Adderall?
-Can you overdose on Adderall?
-How do you know if someone close to you has amphetamine addiction?
-There are certain telltale signs and symptoms of stimulant addiction that you can be vigilant for:
+Can one overdose on Adderall?
+How to know if someone has amphetamine addiction?

 - Social withdrawal